fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Remove-AzureInternalLoadBalancer.md

 ```

 ## DESCRIPTION
-The **Remove-AzureInternalLoadBalancer** cmdlet removes the internal load balancer configuration from an azure_2 service.
+The **Remove-AzureInternalLoadBalancer** cmdlet removes the internal load balancer configuration from an Azure service.
 If any endpoint currently refers to the internal load balancer, this cmdlet cannot remove the configuration.

 ## EXAMPLES